menu

 Demographics

-The citizens of Braymer - Breckenridge are slightly less educated than the national average of 21.84% for the average city or town: 14.55% of adults in Braymer - Breckenridge have a bachelor's degree or advanced degree
+In terms of college education, the citizens of Braymer - Breckenridge rank slightly lower than the national average.
+14.55% of adults 25 and older in Braymer - Breckenridge have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

 The per capita income in Braymer - Breckenridge in 2022 was $30,104, which is upper middle income relative to Missouri, and lower middle income relative to the rest of the US.
 This equates to an annual income of $120,416 for a family of four.
 However, Braymer - Breckenridge contains both very wealthy and poor people as well.